dealenx/hpccloud-kemsu/docs/ru/general/introduction.md

 We currently have support for a couple of workflows:

 - [PyFR](http://www.pyfr.org) is an open-source simulation code for solving advection-diffusion type problems.
 Our workflow includes input desk generation, executing PyFR and post-processing using [ParaViewWeb](http://www.paraview.org/web/).
-See [Running simulation workflows](usage__running.html) for same usage using PyFR.
+See <a :href="$withBase('/usage/running')" >Running simulation workflows </a> for same usage using PyFR.
 - [ParaViewWeb](http://www.paraview.org/web/) is an open-source visualization application.
 ParaView can be used to quickly build visualizations using qualitative and quantitative techniques.
 ParaView can be exposed to the Web using ParaViewWeb.
 Our worflow allows a data file to be uploaded and then visualized using the full power of ParaView.